evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 RGSM=WCRO84
 ```

-<p>The last commands adds read-group tags.
-I was not able to past these tag correctly with <code>--read-group</code> option in stampy.
+<p>The last command adds read-group tags.
+I was not able to past these tags correctly with <code>--read-group</code> option in stampy.
 So, I added this extra step.</p>

-<p>Mapping with Stampy, is preferable if you <a href="{{ site.baseurl }}/gatk-in-non-model-organism/">map reads that are divergent from the reference</a>.
+<p>Mapping with Stampy is preferable if you <a href="{{ site.baseurl }}/gatk-in-non-model-organism/">map reads that are divergent from the reference</a>.
 For example, I use Stampy to map wolf reads to the dog reference genome with the account for divergence from the reference (<code>-d 0.002</code>).</p>

 <p>There are separate files generated for each mapping job.
 The example above would be named as <em>WCRO84_L005_map.sh</em>.</p>